+During an execution of the data structure on the whole sequence.
 Let R be the set of all cells accessed during the right subtree of v and W be the set of all cells written during the left subtree of v.
-Assuming that the size of each cell is $w = \theta(\log n)$, $R \cap W$ can be encoded in $O(|R \cap W|w)$ bits, and I claim that the full series of operations performed in the right subtree of v can be simulated using only a recording of the states of the cells immediately before the left subtree of v began, and an encoding of $R \cap S$.
+Assuming that the size of each cell is $w = \Theta(\log n)$, $R \cap W$ can be encoded in $O(|R \cap W|w)$ bits, and we claim that the full series of operations performed in the right subtree of v can be simulated using only a recording of the states of the cells immediately before the left subtree of v began, and an encoding of $R \cap W$.